Frequently Asked Questions for Camps

 Q. What is Artistree’s refund policy?

-Camps are refundable up until 7 business days minus the $30 non-refundable registration fee per camp.
-Camps cancelled within 7 business days by the registrant of the start of camp are non-refundable.
-If the camp you are registered for is cancelled by Artistree, you will be refunded your tuition in full.
+Camps are refundable up until 8 business days minus the $30 non-refundable registration fee per camp.
+Camps cancelled within 7 business days of the start of camp are non-refundable.
+If the camp you are registered for is canceled by Artistree, you will be refunded your tuition in full.

 Q. Does my child need to be in the age range of the camp?